 We have seen smart assistants have integrated themselves into our technology through Amazon’s Alexa and Google Assistant.
 These AI bots help cater to our needs.
 Organizations who develop similar, smaller assistants or chatbots, can personalize the training programs for their employees.
 These bots can help meet the individual at whatever level they need.

-According to an article on ATD’s website, titled: “The Choose-to-Engage Barrier: Why Chat Bots Are an Effective Alternative to Apps” by Vince Han, chatbots end the need of logging into an app to find your next task.
+According to an article on ATD’s website, “The Choose-to-Engage Barrier: Why Chat Bots Are an Effective Alternative to Apps,” chatbots end the need of logging into an app to find your next task.
 Chatbots use simple conversations to engage learners whenever and wherever they are (i.e., instant messaging with friends and colleagues).
-Chatbots are useful in sending content reminders, issuing challenges to apply the training they are undergoing into actions, providing on-demand performance support, and assessing the progress (or lack of progress) of the learner.
+Chatbots are useful in sending content reminders, providing on-demand performance support, and assessing the progress (or lack of progress) of the learner.

-Float is working on efforts with Machine Learning and other AI for recommender and content delivery systems – especially for microlearning, so we’re really monitoring this space closely.
+Float is working on efforts with Machine Learning and other AI for content delivery systems – especially for microlearning, so we’re monitoring this space closely.

 What Float has Done: SparkLearn®

 To prepare for these trends, Float has developed a microlearning platform for performance support created with the goal of training employees efficiently and effectively.
 Float knows how vital content delivery is to learners, and SparkLearn® strives to meet the needs your employees may have.

 Our platform has a flexible content management system, a responsive web interface, and an intuitive mobile app.
 Float wanted to highlight the Big 4.
 These include:

 - With SparkLearn®, you can distribute short-form eLearning content (modules) to mobile apps for both iOS and Android.
 The content is compatible with smartphones, tablets, and desktop users.
 This cross-platform makes our platform different from others.